Planting a Bare Root Fruit Tree

 Mulching Newly Planted Trees

-There's an epidemic of over-mulching trees.
-Some call it "volcano mulching".
-Make sure it doesn't happen on your property!
+There's an epidemic of over-mulching trees that some call "volcano mulching"; be sure that doesn't happen in your garden or orchard

 Bare Root Tree Season is December – February

-So what if you can't plant your trees as soon as you receive them?
-That's ok, you can heel them in and plant them when the time is right.
+If you aren't ready to plant when you receive them, you can heel them in and plant them when the time is right.

 To heel in your trees, choose a shady location and dig a trench about a foot deep.
-If your ground is frozen you can heel in either in the cellar or in the garage.
+If your ground is frozen through winter, you can heel in either in the cellar or in the garage.
 Place the trees in the trench bundled as closely together as possible leaning against the slope.
-Cover the roots with loose soil compost or wood shavings, but avoid using rice hulls, cedar or redwood shavings, and it's important not to let your trees roots dry out or freeze.
+Cover the roots with loose soil compost or wood shavings, but avoid using rice hulls, cedar or redwood shavings, and it's important not to let the root system dry out or freeze.

-You want to keep the roots moist but not soaking wet.
+You want to keep the roots moist, but not soaking wet, until you are ready to plant.
 The point of heeling in is to keep the roots moist, protect the tree from freezing and keep it cool enough that it doesn't break dormancy.

 If your ground is frozen or if you're under snow you can create this same environment in a wheelbarrow or some other type of container and store it in your basement, garage or cellar.
-If you see the buds swell and then the tree starts to flower, it has broken dormancy and it needs to be planted immediately.Whether you want to try the new-fangled planting method from Colorado State, or go with the traditional way, be sure to take advantage of one of the great bargains in food production -- bare root trees.
+If you see the buds swell and then the tree starts to flower in early spring, it has broken dormancy and it needs to be planted immediately.Whether you want to try the new planting methods or go with the traditional way, be sure to take advantage of one of the great bargains in food production with our bare root trees for sale.
+Enjoy growing fruit in your home garden or orchard this year.